rektone666/BrowserSecTest2.0/README.md

 ## Scope and limitations

 BrowserSec is not an antivirus, exploit scanner, or proof that a browser is safe.
 It reports locally observable browser posture and privacy exposure.
-Version 0.1 intentionally avoids online IP, DNS, proxy, TLS, reputation, breach, and update checks.
-Those can be added later as clearly optional online modules.

 ## Project status

-This is an initial testable build.
-The scoring model, wording, browser compatibility, packaging, signing, GUI, website integration, and mobile versions are expected to evolve.
+This is the frist full RE-WORK of my old BrowserCheckTests script  , Same concept but a fully plug-n-play framework .
+V0.1  more then a proper release its testing run  .

+Future updates  :

+> Mails , Passwords & Usernames  lookup by dedicated services
+> Website integration
+> enforcing Zero-Storage policy :  no analytics, telemetry, crash uploads, identifiers, or remote scan history.
+> GUI interface

+&  many more